pokt-network/pocket/ibc/docs/ics24.md

 ### IBC Messages

-Hosts maintain uncommitted changes in a local ephemeral IBC store while messages propagate through the mempool.
+Hosts propagate any local changes they propose to the IBC store throughout the network's existing `Transaction` flow, and they handle them locally.

 These messages enable a variety of IBC related state changes such as creating light clients, opening connections, sending packets, etc...
 This is enabled by propagating `IBCMessage` types defined in [ibc/types/proto/messages.proto](../types/proto/messages.proto).
 This type acts as an enum representing two possible state transition events: